 Unfortunately, however, humans remain the weak link in data security.

-Last year’s Global Risks Report from the Word Economic Forum says that 95 percent of cybersecurity issues can be traced back to human errors.
+Last year’s Global Risks Report from the World Economic Forum says that 95 percent of cybersecurity issues can be traced back to human errors.

 The report also says that, in 2020, there was an increase of 435 percent in ransomware compared to 2019.
 Many of you are probably familiar with the ransomware attack on a big American insurer a few years ago.
 This insurer ultimately had to pay 40 million dollars to retrieve its data and regain control of its systems.